ArquiSoft-Grupo-2B/documentation/lab5/README.md

 - **Connected Services**: `api-gateway`, `users-service`, `entry-service`
 - **Purpose**: Enables communication between the API gateway and backend microservices
-- **Security Benefit**: Backend services are not directly accessible from the frontend; all traffic must pass through the gateway
+- **Security Benefit**: The `internal: true` flag prevents external routing;
+  backend services are not directly accessible from the frontend, and all traffic must pass through the gateway

 **4. Database Network (`database-net`) [Private segment]**